-However, the disintegration of the Soviet Union at the beginning of the 90s fundamentally changed his life plans.
-The fixed structures that were previously considered irreversible were dissolved virtually overnight with the coup in Moscow in August 1991.
+But the disintegration of the Soviet Union in the early 1990s fundamentally changed his life plan.
+The fixed structures that had previously been considered irrevocable dissolved virtually overnight with the coup in Moscow in August 1991.
 The impossible suddenly seemed possible.
-Sergei did not hesitate and took advantage of the political upheaval in his homeland to escape.
+Sergei did not hesitate for long and took advantage of the political upheaval in his home country to flee.

-He came to Germany and asked for asylum.
-For months, he lived in a refugee hostel, and started again “from ground zero”.
-In the end, it would take a decade until he finally received a permanent residence permit in Germany.
-For many years, he worked in restaurants until he had fought for the recognition of his diploma as an electronics engineer.
-Through his volunteer work as the founder and supervisor of the meanwhile award-winning “Jugend forscht Schüler AG” student research group, he initially came to the vocational school as a substitute teacher in his area of expertise, completed an internship and is now a fully recognized technical instructor of electrical engineering.
+He came to Germany and applied for asylum.
+For months he lived in a refugee center, starting from scratch.
+In the end, it was to take ten years before he finally received a permanent residence permit in Germany.
+For many years he worked in the catering industry until he managed to get his diploma as an electronics engineer recognized.
+Through his voluntary work as founder and supervisor of the “Jugend forscht Schüler AG”, which has since won many awards, he first came to the vocational school as a substitute teacher in his subject area, completed a traineeship and is now a fully recognized specialist teacher for electrical engineering.

-In addition, Sergei was engaged for many years as Chairman of the Advisory Committee on migration and integration of his adopted hometown of Neustadt an der Weinstraße, to encourage other asylum seekers and help them when arriving in Germany.
+In addition, Sergej was involved for many years as chairman of the advisory board for migration and integration in his adopted hometown of Neustadt an der Weinstraße, in order to encourage other asylum seekers and help them arrive in Germany.

 “It’s never too late to start over,” Sergej says today.
-“I am happy with my new life.
-Even if the path is often rocky and uncomfortable – it’s worth it”.
+“I am happy in my new life!
+Even if the road is often rocky and uncomfortable – it’s worth it.”